DFIRScience/dfir.science/_golang/golang-005.md

 ---
-title: "Golang 001: test"
+title: "GO Programming 005: Conditional Statements"
-date: 2020-05-25
+date: 2020-03-30
 ---

-In this video we introduce you to the basics of Python programming.
-Two of the most important concepts are the ability to print to screen and set variables.
+In this video, we talk about conditional checks (if statements) in Go.
+Conditional checks are useful when you want to make a decision based on the state of some variable.
+We can use variables in if statements to change the parameters of the conditional check.
+This video covers "if statements" in Golang using various logic checking methods.
+We build on from video 003 and use variables in our loops.

-{% include video id="gvGtUXqJ9Co" provider="youtube" %}
+{% include video id="XtqtkjPxWcE" provider="youtube" %}